PelleLille/hsl-docs/introduction.rst

 Variables
 ---------

-Variables may store values from expression (e.g. constants or function calls).
+Variables may store values from expression (e.g. constants or function calls) or callable function objects such as anonymous functions and named function pointers.
 In HSL variables are prefixed with ``$`` followed by :regexp:`[a-zA-Z]+[a-zA-Z0-9]*`.
 Variable names are case-sensitive.
 Some variables are read-only, hence they are not allowed to be assigned to (primarily pre-defined variables in contexts).
 Variables are assigned by value (`copy-on-write <http://en.wikipedia.org/wiki/Copy-on-write>`_).

 .. code-block:: hsl